AfzalivE/afzalive.github.io/about.md

 description: You're probably be wondering how you got here.
 ---

 I'm an Android developer who loves basketball.
-I currently work at [NortonLifeLock](https://nortonlifelock.com/), mostly on the [Norton Secure VPN](https://play.google.com/store/apps/details?id=com.symantec.securewifi) app.
+I currently work at [Doist](https://doist.com/), on the [Todoist](https://play.google.com/store/apps/details?id=com.todoist) and [Twist](https://play.google.com/store/apps/details?id=com.twistapp) apps.
 I live in Toronto, Canada.
 You can reach me through [these platforms](#contact-me)

 I like building mobile applications and I love contributing to open source software in my spare time.
 Some of the projects I've contributed to in the past include: